Unitary Patent & Unified Patent Court

 Navigating the UPC with expertise

-With offices close to the UPC local divisions in Munich and Helsinki, and experienced attorneys from across Europe, including native English and German speakers, our lawyers and patent attorneys are ideally positioned to manage cases before the Court.
+With offices close to the UPC central and local divisions in Munich and Helsinki, and experienced attorneys from across Europe, including native English and German speakers, our lawyers and patent attorneys are ideally positioned to manage cases before the UPC.

 Need advice?